 Guess what, I am going to ask you the same thing once again for your daily routine.

-What are things that make you feel happy?
+- What are the things that make you feel happy?

 Take a moment and look at your answers to the above questions.
 These are the things you need in your life every day.
 In order for you to keep going strong day after day with your ‘work stuff,” there must be time for YOU.
 Now, I realize it might not be realistic to fit all of your above answers in your daily routine each day.